-A product development company with its current focus on illuminating glass and acrylic in unique and interesting ways.
+A product development company with a focus on illumination systems.
 The company takes concepts and then develops high quality prototypes to demonstrate risk-reduced solutions for license to third parties.
 Some recent examples are shown above.

 Generally, a sheet of glass or acrylic that is illuminated on at least one edge by one or more LEDs.
 This is called edge lighting.
 Alternatively, the light can enter the surface of the sheet using a Window Puck (TM).
 In either case, once the light enters the sheet, it remains trapped between the top and bottom surfaces of the sheet until it exits out another edge, or is caused to exit a surface; e.g. by writing on the surface with a fluorescent marker, engraving the surface, or silk screening the surface ... or by applying this new DECAL to the surface!
 Light guides can be covered on their rear surface with a dark card to enhance contrast, an image-bearing card to add some additional daylight-only imagery, or can be used without the card or with perforated decals to add transparency.